zymurgic/charging/README.md

 It will only list locations that are publicly visible - the private schemes they run for companies like Microsoft are not listed, there may be hidden parameters to provide scheme identifiers that may list them.
 Uncertain.

+The GWR scheme locations (at a small number of railway stations) are made visibile if you provide a cookie as though you were logged in to their web site.
+If you are not logged in, the GWR scheme locations are not shown.
+If you are, they are.
+Why this behaviour is exhibited by Chargepoint Services for public charging is unknown.
+For private charging schemes (microsoft,oracle,NATS), it makes sense.

 It will also return a number of outlets of each type:

 | Field | Datatype | Description |